stanfordnmbl/osim-rl/docs/_docs/models/index.md

 ### L2RunEnv

-NIPS 2017 challenge model, where you are asked to build a controler to make a musculoskeletal model run as quickly as possible.
+NIPS 2017 challenge model, where you are asked to build a controller to make a musculoskeletal model run as quickly as possible.
 Read more in the documents on the [NIPS 2017 challenge](/docs/nips2017/).

 | ---:| --- |
 | **# of muscles** | 18 |